 - 1/2 cup of finely chopped pecans, optional

 Add pineapple, with it's juices, and sugar to a saucepan and bring to a boil; stir in the gelatin until blended, remove from heat and let mixture cool completely.
-Cream the cottage cheese in a food processor or blender along with a spoon or two of the cooled pineapple mixture.
+If using cottage cheese, cream in a food processor or blender along with a spoon or two of the cooled pineapple mixture.
 Combine the pineapple mixture, cottage cheese and whipped topping; stir until well blended.
 Add marshmallows and pecans if using, stir well, cover and refrigerate until set, about 2 hours or longer.
 To serve, spoon into dessert bowls.

-Variations: Instead of cottage cheese, you can substitute 2 cups of buttermilk, sour cream, a salad dressing mayonnaise like Miracle Whip - or use any combination of these for a total of 2 cups.
+Variations: Cottage cheese, buttermilk, sour cream, a salad dressing mayonnaise like Miracle Whip - or any combination of these may be used for a total of 2 cups.
 You can also substitute one (8 ounce) block of cream cheese, softened at room temperature and stirred into the hot pineapple, and add in 1 cup of another one of the ingredients.
-Can also vary the color and flavor using different gelatin flavors.
-Lemon, lime, or a combination of the two, apricot and orange are the most common gelatin flavors you'll see.
+May also vary the color and flavor using different gelatin flavors.
+Lemon, lime, or a combination of the two, apricot and orange are the most common gelatin flavors you'll see for this salad.